awsdocs/amazon-vpc-user-guide/doc_source/amazon-vpc-limits.md

 | Outstanding VPC peering connection requests | 25 | [Yes](https://console.aws.amazon.com/servicequotas/home/services/vpc/quotas/L-DC9F7029) | This is the number of outstanding VPC peering connection requests made from your account\. |
 | Expiry time for an unaccepted VPC peering connection request | 1 week \(168 hours\) | No |  |

+For more information, see [VPC peering limitations](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html#vpc-peering-limitations) in the *Amazon VPC Peering Guide*\.

 ## VPC endpoints<a name="vpc-limits-endpoints"></a>